ArminJo/EasyButtonAtInt01/README.md

 [![Build Status](https://github.com/ArminJo/EasyButtonAtInt01/workflows/LibraryBuild/badge.svg)](https://github.com/ArminJo/EasyButtonAtInt01/actions)
 [![Hit Counter](https://hitcounter.pythonanywhere.com/count/tag.svg?url=https%3A%2F%2Fgithub.com%2FArminJo%2FEasyButtonAtInt01)](https://github.com/brentvollebregt/hit-counter)

-Arduino library for handling push buttons just connected between ground and INT0 and / or INT1 pin.<br/>
+Lightweight Arduino library for handling push buttons just connected between ground and INT0 and / or INT1 pin.<br/>
 - No external pullup, **no polling needed**.
 - The library is totally **based on interrupt** and **debouncing is implemented in a not blocking way**.
 Debouncing is merely done by ignoring a button change within the debouncing time (default 50 ms).
 So **button state is instantly available** without debouncing delay!
 - Each button press toggles a state variable, so **no external logic for implementing a toggle button is needed**.
 - Support for **double press detection** is included.
-See EasyButtonExample and Callback example.
+See [EasyButtonExample](examples/EasyButtonExample/EasyButtonExample.ino#L112) and [Callback example](examples/Callback/Callback.ino#L78).
 - Support for **long press detection**, is included.
-See Callback example.
+See [Callback example](examples/Callback/Callback.ino#L98).
+- Support for **active high buttons**.
+- Small memory footprint.
 - Support to **measure maximum bouncing period of a button**.
-See DebounceTest example.
+See [DebounceTest example](examples/DebounceTest/DebounceTest.ino#L64).
-- Support for **active high buttons**.

 ## Table of available pins for the 2 buttons
 | CPU | Button 0 | Button 1 using INT1 | Button 1 using PCINT, if INT1_PIN is defined !=3 |